 Programming skills open doors to dozens of lucrative tech careers.
 And there’s never been a better or easier time to learn.
 Just like learning any other language, coding requires regular practice to master.
 But it’s not always easy for people to find time to practice in front of a computer.
 That’s why coding apps are so helpful.
-In this article, we’ll cover the best coding apps on iOS and Android for those who want to learn programming.
+In this article, we’ll cover the best coding apps on iOS and Android for those who want to learn to code.

 10 Best Coding Apps for Beginners

 Here are the 10 best apps to help you learn to code in 2021.

 CodeHub is an excellent, simple to use coding app available only on Android devices.
 The free CodeHub app has lessons on web fundamentals, HTML, and CSS.
 This makes the app a great starting place for those learning web development.

 Programming Hub is a slick, attractive coding app that takes a clever approach to learn coding and other technical subjects.
 Each course presents its lessons in a kind of story format and features comprehension quizzes after each section.